Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.

 Conclusion

 MooseCritics enables us to verify the validity of our defined rules and puts us in the right direction to correct our mistakes by finding violations.
-Dividing our model into contexts allows us to make specific analysis while working on a large scale.
+Dividing our model into contexts allows us to make specific analyses while working on a large scale.